If the bleeding is severe:

 Have you started any new medications or supplements?

-Some medications can interact with birth control to make spotting more likely.
+Some medications may interact with birth control to make spotting more likely.
 If you’ve started any new medications, make sure they do not interact with your birth control.
 Also, any time you receive a new prescription, you should ask the prescribing provider if it will interact with your birth control.

 It has been more than 6 months with this birth control and you’re still experiencing breakthrough bleeding.